-If your loved one has a debilitating medical issue in addition to dementia, a nursing home may actually be the only option.
-Assisted living is state-regulated, and in many states memory care communities cannot admit someone who is nonambulatory (unable to walk from room-to-room or evacuate in an emergency), cannot self-administer medications, or needs medical equipment like tubes to breathe or eat.
-Someone with many medical problems may, therefore, not be eligible to live in memory care.
+If your loved one has a debilitating medical issue in addition to dementia, a nursing home may be the only option.
+Assisted living is state-regulated, and in many states memory care communities cannot admit someone who is unable to walk from room to room, evacuate by themselves in an emergency, cannot self-administer medications, or needs medical equipment to breathe or eat.
+Because of this, someone who has multiple medical problems may not be eligible to live in a memory care facility.

-Nursing homes offering the long-term living and care situation you’re looking for might also accept shorter-term residents who are rehabilitating from a bad accident or stay in the hospital.
+Nursing homes offer long-term living and care solutions.
+Some also accept patients who are short-term residents that are rehabilitating from an accident or staying in the hospital.
 This is called “skilled nursing care.”

-There are interventions and activities that can slow the advancement of dementia, and these aren’t necessarily the kinds of programs a nursing home provides.
-For instance, walking outside at regular times of the day has been shown to help people with dementia for multiple reasons, including beneficial exercise, but a nursing home might discourage going outdoors while memory care residences typically have a secure area for exactly this purpose.
-Another example is music: A nursing home probably allows playing songs in rooms, but someone with Alzheimer’s needs to be encouraged to listen to music for therapeutic benefits.
-This involves being approached and spoken to in a gentle manner, and probably at certain times of day.
+There are interventions and activities that can slow the advancement of dementia.
+This level of specialization is not provided in nursing homes.
+For instance, walking outside at regular times of the day has been shown to help people with dementia.
+A nursing home might discourage going outside while memory care residences normally have secure outdoor areas.
+Another example is music.
+A nursing home probably allows playing songs in rooms, but someone with Alzheimer’s needs to be encouraged to listen to music for therapeutic benefits.
+This involves being approached and spoken to in a gentle manner, and probably at certain times of the day.
 Memory-care staff are usually better trained and more skilled at these interactions.

 People with dementia present other specific challenges, like delirium and aggression, that nursing homes may not specifically train employees to deal with.
 A nursing home that houses residents with many types of medical problems might handle aggression in a person with dementia by applying chemical or physical restraints.